oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * update bot_ids for messenger users
 * check and handle bot exit event (update messengerUser, for what: to know if send notifications for example, to understand how many people left the bot)

+* create all possible search terms (for each type) in case of unknown selected????
 * todo notifications
 * normalize UA phones
 * integrate more databases